CamDavidsonPilon/lifelines/docs/Survival Regression.rst

  - a single individual having multiple occurrences, and hence showing up in the dataset more than once.
  - subjects that share some common property, like members of the same family or being matched on prospensity scores.

 We call these grouped subjects "clusters", and assume they are designated by some column in the dataframe (example below).
-The point estimates of the model don't change, but the standard errors will increase (in fact, internally this uses the sandwich estimator).
+When using clustesr, the point estimates of the model don't change, but the standard errors will increase.
 An intuitive argument for this is that 100 observations on 100 individuals provide more information than 100 observations on 10 individuals (or clusters).

 .. code:: python